emotion-js/emotion/docs/migrating-to-emotion-10.md

 ```

 * Add a `jsx` import and set jsx pragma
-* Alternatively, you use this TODO babel preset
+* Alternatively, use this TODO babel preset

 ```jsx
 import { css } from '@emotion/core'